 Conveniently located just down the street from the Washington Monument is the National Museum of American History, which houses one of the most famous American flags in our country’s history.
-There is truly something for everyone at this museum, from an exhibit on the history of transportation in America to Wegmans Wonderplace for tots.
-My daughter used to refer to this museum as the “Fancy Dress Museum,” because it is the home of the inaugural gowns of most of the First Ladies.
-My son remembers it as the “Train Museum in the City.”
-While my preschool-age children may have forgotten that the museum also houses the original flag that inspired our national anthem, they did enjoy playing with a large, touch-screen computer image of the flag when we visited.
+There is truly something for everyone at this museum, from an exhibit on the history of transportation in America to Wegmans Wonderplace for toddlers.

-Since 2015, the National Museum of American History is also home to Wegmans Wonderplace.
-It is the only play area for children ages 0-6 on the National Mall.
+Wegmans Wonderplace is the only play area specifically designed for children ages 0-6 on the National Mall.
 With a Smithsonian Castle shaped climbing structure and miniature version of Julia Child’s kitchen, the Wegmans Wonderplace play area lives up to all the hype.
 Its 1,700-square-feet are separated into six separate play areas.
 Wegmans Wonderplace is plenty big enough for dozens of toddlers and preschoolers to play while their older siblings check out the rest of the museum upstairs.

 For some quiet time, head on over to The Library of Congress.
 The library itself is spectacular.
 However, the Young Reader’s Library, a small room in the basement, is set aside for children.
 It holds a traveling parent’s dream, bookshelves loaded with picture books and a quiet place to read.
 It is a great place to recharge after taking a tour of the Capitol or before heading out to eat on Capitol Hill.

-Monkeying around in the Great Outdoors – Family Things to Do in DC with Toddlers and Preschoolers
+Monkeying around in the Great Outdoors with Toddlers

 For a momentary diversion before heading back into another museum, check out the Carousel in The Mall.
 It has been repeatedly voted my children’s favorite thing to do in the city.
 Take it from the experts!

 If you have a car and want to mix up the museums with some more natural scenery, check out one of the many trails along the Potomac River.
 My two favorites are the trail at Scotts Run Nature Preserve, just over the border in Virginia, and the Billy Goat B Trail just outside of Carderock, Maryland.
-Both trails are best for ages 4 and up and are located within a half-hour drive of the city.
-My family has hiked the Billy Goat C Trail with a toddler friend if you’re looking for something appropriate for that age group.
+Both trails are best for ages four and up, and are located within a half-hour drive of the city.
+My family has hiked the Billy Goat C Trail with a toddler if you’re looking for something appropriate for two or three-year-olds.